aws/aws-app-mesh-examples/walkthroughs/howto-k8s-cross-cluster/README.md

 ## Overview
-In this article, we are going to start to explore how to use App Mesh across clusters.
-AppMesh is a service mesh that lets you control and monitor services spanning multiple AWS compute environments.
-We'll demonstrate this by using 2 EKS clusters within a VPC and a AppMesh that spans the clusters using CloudMap.
-This example shows how Kubernetes deployments can use AWS CloudMap for service-discovery when using App Mesh.
+In this article, we are going to start to explore how to use App Mesh across kubernetes clusters.
+App Mesh is a service mesh that lets you control and monitor services spanning multiple AWS compute environments.
+We'll demonstrate this by using 2 kubernetes clusters(EKS) within a VPC and a App Mesh that spans the clusters using Cloud Map.
+This example shows how Kubernetes deployments can use AWS Cloud Map for service-discovery when using App Mesh.

 We will use two EKS clusters in a single VPC to explain the concept of cross cluster mesh using Cloud Map.
 The diagram below illustrates the big picture.
-This is intentionally meant to be a simple example for clarity, but in the real world the AppMesh can span multiple different compute types like ECS, fargate, Kubernetes on EC2 etc.
+This is intentionally meant to be a simple example for clarity, but in the real world the App Mesh can span multiple different compute types like ECS, fargate, Kubernetes on EC2 etc.

 In this example there are two EKS clusters within a VPC and a mesh spanning both clusters .
-The setup CloudMap services and three EKS Deployments as described below.
+The setup Cloud Map services and three EKS Deployments as described below.
 The front container will be deployed in Cluster 1 and the color containers will be deployed in Cluster 2 .
-The Goal is to have a single Mesh across the clusters works via DNS resolution using CloudMap
+The Goal is to have a single Mesh across the clusters works via DNS resolution using Cloud Map.

 *CLUSTERS*